itrocks/class-use/README.md

 php examples/complete.php
 ```

+#### Search keys

+You can use one or several search criterion, identified by these keys:

+- T_CLASS: Search class uses into this class source code
+- T_USE: Search class uses of this class, everywhere
+- T_TYPE: Search class uses of this type (type lists below)

 Class use Types
 ---------------

 Each found reference to the class use is qualified with any of these class use type identifiers:

-- `argument`: the class is used as a function argument type
+- T_ARGUMENT: the class is used as a function argument type
-- `attribute`: the class is used as an attribute, ie into a `#[...]` section
+- T_ATTRIBUTE: the class is used as an attribute, ie into a `#[...]` section
-- `class`: an explicit use of the name of the class into the source code, ie `Class_Name::class`
+- T_CLASS: an explicit use of the name of the class into the source code, ie `Class_Name::class`
-- `declare-class`: the class declaration
+- T_DECLARE_CLASS: the class declaration
-- `declare-interface`: the interface declaration
+- T_DECLARE_INTERFACE: the interface declaration
-- `declare-trait`: the trait declaration
+- T_DECLARE_TRAIT: the trait declaration
-- `extends`: the class appears into an `extends` section of another class declaration
+- T_EXTENDS: the class appears into an `extends` section of another class declaration
-- `implements`: the class appears into an `implements` section of another class declaration
+- T_IMPLEMENTS: the class appears into an `implements` section of another class declaration
-- `instance-of`: the class appears after an `instanceof` type operator
+- T_INSTANCEOF: the class appears after an `instanceof` type operator
-- `namespace`: the class is used as a `namespace` name;
+- T_NAMESPACE: the class is used as a `namespace` name;
   only namespaces that match a class will be set
-- `namespace-use`: the class appears into a namespace `use` statement for import;
+- T_NAMESPACE_USE: the class appears into a namespace `use` statement for import;
   only statements that match a class will be set
-- `new`: the class is used to instantiate an object
+- T_NEW: the class is used to instantiate an object
-- `return`: the class is used into a function return type
+- T_RETURN: the class is used into a function return type
-- `static`: the class is used for a static call,
+- T_STATIC: the class is used for a static call,
   e.g. `Class_Name::static` or `Class_Name::CONSTANT`
-- `use`: the class appears into a class `use` statement
+- T_USE: the class appears into a class `use` statement
-- `var`: the class is used into a class property type definition
+- T_VAR: the class is used into a class property type definition

 Attribute names are used as types too : every reference to a class into an attribute will be
 referred as a class use reference which type is the name of the attribute.